 - West Palm Beach: 75 F (24 C)/57 F (14 C)

-One plus for a January visit is that hurricane season doesn't begin until June 1 and frequent cold fronts that roll through the state seldom produces violent weather.
+A benefit of visiting Florida in January is the fact that hurricane season doesn't begin until June 1 and frequent cold fronts that roll through the state seldom produces violent weather.
 The water temperature for the Gulf of Mexico (West Coast) ranges from above 50 degrees Fahrenheit to the high 60s.
 The Atlantic Ocean's (East Coast) waters average mid-to-high 50s from Central Florida north.
 The beaches to the south—West Palm Beach, Miami, and the Florida Keys—are always several degrees warmer than those in North Florida.